huitema/quicmpath/draft-huitema-quic-mpath-req.md

 16 bytes in the encrypted payload, and then XOR the sequence number field in the packet header with that masking number.

+On the other hand, on-path diagnostic tools currently observe the packet numbers to detect transmission errors and thus potential network level issues.
+Encrypting the packet numbers would impede these tools.

 ## Key Phases

 It is generally considered unsafe to encrypt "too much" data with a single encryption